 Research = Inspiration = Idea = Solution

-You need to remember that this doesn’t solve the problem or the creative block.
-It’s just a quick fix that will break.
+Copying someone else’s work won’t solve the problem or the creative block.
+It’ll provide a quick fix that will likely break in due time.

 I would say that I work better under pressure but I would also say that I’m a better designer when I’m relaxed.
 Whilst both are true, they’re contradictory.
 The real truth is that I work better when I’m in a focused state of mind.

 I find that creative block happens to me when I’m on edge and it has nothing to do with pressure or stress.
-It’s just that sometimes, my brain runs at 100mph because I’m trying to accomplish something.
-In this cases my brain is super focused and superb at working fast, solving technical problems creatively or what I may see as small problems, quickly.
-That focus won’t work well with a creative task such as a logo design, which I see as a task that needs time and refinement.
+Sometimes, my brain runs at 100mph because I’m trying to accomplish something.
+In this case, my brain is super focused and superb at working fast, solving technical problems creatively or what I may see as small problems, quickly because I know what the end result should be.
+That focus doesn’t work well for me when creating a logo design, which I see as a task that needs time, refinement and creative exploration.

-For logo design I need a different type of focus.
-A focus that’s still sharp but slowed down and relaxed, allowing me to make small, accurate and logical steps to get the right solution.
+For logo design, I need a different type of focus.
+A focus that’s still sharp but slowed down and relaxed, allowing me to make small, accurate and logical steps to find the right solution.

 Working with a state of focus that aligns with your momentary strengths, helps to smash creative block.

-If your brain is not working for logo design then leave the logo alone and come back to it later, when your creative block will be gone.
+If your brain is not in the right state of mind to accomplish your creative task then leave the task alone and come back to it later when your creative block will be gone.

-For me, food, drink and sleep is what gives me my natural focus, whether it gets me relaxed and focused or hyped up and focused.
-In any case it gives me fuel for thought and focus.
+For me, food, drink and sleep are what give me natural focus whether it gets me relaxed and focused or hyped up and focused.
 On the other hand, noise is a fickle thing.

 Too loud noise makes me lose focus immediately and I’ll start getting creative blocks.
-Low background noise, helps me focus with design projects and creative work but ultimately no noise helps me when I’m writing.
-Each case can either build a creative block or solve it.
+Low background noise helps me focus

-5. Stop trying to be so clever as a logo designer
+5. Stop trying to be so creative and clever

-- Putting too much premise on the job and client
+- Put too much premise on the job and client

-- Putting too much premise on producing something original
+- Put too much premise on producing something original

-- Putting too much premise on producing something spectacular
+- Put too much premise on producing something spectacular

-This leads to creative block because you’re trying to be too clever and you can’t figure out how to make something soo clever and cool, and still be relevant to the clients brief.
-The problem here lies with you, the designer.
-I know this because as a designer in my early days, I’ve done it myself.
+This leads to creative block because you’re trying to be too clever and you can’t figure out how to make something soo clever and still be relevant.
+The problem here lies with you, the creative.
+I know this because, in my early days as a designer, I did it myself.

-My goal was to outdo myself and wow the client but before showing the mockups, I knew in my heart that this fancy logo design that I created was not the best logo design for their business.
-I would end up scrapping the idea or showing it as an alternative.
-In any case the right logo design was always recommended by me.
+My goal was to outdo myself and wow the client but before showing the mockups, I knew in my heart that the fancy logo design that I created was not the best logo design for their business.
+I would end up scrapping the fancy idea and present the right logo design instead.

 Do you get creative blocks?
 How do you deal with it?